Kaluvanchikudy

 Kaluwanchikudy (களுவாஞ்சிக்குடி, Kalu-wanchi-kudy) is a town in the Batticaloa District of Sri Lanka.
-It is located about 30 km southeast of Batticaloa.
-It is divided into three village officer divisions: Kaluvanchikudy North, Kaluvanchikudy North1 and Kaluvanchikudy South.
+It is located about 30 km southeast of the city of Batticaloa.
+It is divided into three village officer divisions: Kaluvanchikudy North, Kaluvanchikudy North 1 and Kaluvanchikudy South.
 According to the 2012 census, it has a total population of 6,119.